mainmatter/mainmatter.com/_posts/2020-10-26-bringing-matrix-to-elixir.md

 Olm is an implementation of the
 [Double Ratchet Algorithm](https://signal.org/docs/specifications/doubleratchet)
 written in C/C++ and exposed as a C API.
+It is used by Matrix to implement encryption, both for individual and group messaging.
 The [Elixir/Erlang bindings](https://github.com/niklaslong/olm-elixir) are a first step towards implementing end-to-end encryption in the SDK.